michelloworld/LogLikeRails/README.md

 Laravel 4 - LogLikeRails
 ===================

-A package for Laravel 4 to log every requests like Ruby On Rails.
+A package for Laravel 4 to log every requests and input like Ruby On Rails.

 ##### *** YOU DON'T HAVE TO ADD LOG BY YOURSELF.
 THIS PACKAGE WILL LOG EVERY REQUEST.